 The winner: HuggingFace MCP

-huggingface/hf-mcp-server — 206 stars, TypeScript, v0.3.5, official.
-5+ tools covering Hub search (models, datasets, Spaces, papers), documentation search with natural language queries, and Gradio Space execution — run any of the thousands of Gradio-based AI apps on HuggingFace Spaces directly through MCP.
+huggingface/hf-mcp-server — 221 stars, 727 commits, 98 releases, TypeScript, v0.3.5, official.
+Core capabilities: Hub search for models, datasets, Spaces, and papers; documentation search with natural language queries; and Gradio Space execution — run any of the thousands of Gradio-based AI apps on HuggingFace Spaces directly through MCP.
+New since March: proxy tools via PROXY_TOOLS_CSV — load external MCP endpoint definitions at startup, turning any Gradio Space with an MCP badge into a callable tool with zero code.
 Three transport modes (stdio, StreamableHTTP, StreamableHTTPJson) with a management web interface.
 The breadth is what sets it apart: you’re not just searching for models, you’re executing them through hosted Spaces.

 Strong alternatives